 Cut Back on Food Expenses

 Food is an expense that we can’t avoid – after all, we need to eat.
 However, there are ways for you to cut the food expenses – and not starve in the meantime.
-For one, you might be able to cut down your food expenses by making use of government programs (e.g. food boxes and food stamps).
+If you are really struggling to make ends meet and are in dire need for food, you might be able to cut down your food costs by making use of food banks and charitable organisations.

-You may also save money on food by cooking instead of going out.
+You may also save on food by cooking at home instead of going out.
+A simple Thai take away for 4 can cost up to $60, which in theory could pay for at least 2 -4 nights of home made meals.
 Do you want to eat a nice, juicy steak?
 Buy some meat at the market and cook it yourself.
 It will be at least three times cheaper than a steak you buy at a restaurant.
+Meal planning is alsovery helpful if you want to save money on a low income.

 Cut down your energy bills

-Whilst it’s tempting to blast the heater on in winter, your bill can give you the shock of your life.
+Whilst it’s tempting to blast the heater on in winter, your bill can give you the shock of your life, especially if you are trying to save money on a low income.
 Rug up with an extra blanket or two Shop around for a new energy provider or utilise timers.
-Cut down your energy bill with these smart and simple tips.
+Read how to cut down your energy bill.

 Save on Entertainment

-If you want to save money on a low income, then budgeting is the answer for you.
-Figure out your priorities, cut down on what you can – and be smart on your purchases.
+If you really want to save money on a low income, then budgeting is the answer for you, especially at the moment.
+Figure out your main priorities, cut down on what you can – and be smart on your online purchases.
 Online budgeting calculators can help you organise your finances and keep track of your income and spending.
 Sometimes, you won’t even have to pay for anything, because you can get some things for free.
 Once you have figured out a goal and a battle plan, it should be easy to start saving.